PUMCwwq/COPD_multiomics/01_Data_preprocessing/readme.md

 Genotyping was carried out by WeGene Clinical Laboratory (Shenzhen) utilizing the Illumina Infinium Chinese Genotyping Array BeadChip (Illumina WeGene V3 Arrays, covering approximately 700,000 variants).
 # Preprocessing
 Radiomics, metabolomics, and microbiomics data, represented as continuous variables, were normalized collectively.
 The top 20% highly variable features were selected for further integration and clustering.
 Genomics data, treated as categorical variables, were processed separately.
 (Data_preprocessing.R)

+The code (Data_preprocessing.R) includes 3 parts:
+1. KNN method for imputing missing values of radiomics.
+2. Continuous variables were normalized collectively.
+3. Categorical variables - SNPs associated with COPD or lung function were filtered.